iHiD/v3/languages/csharp/README.md

 # C&#35;

-C# is an object-oriented language.

 ## Contributing

+Thanks for wanting to contribute to the C# track!
 There are several ways in which you can contribute to Exercism's C# V3 track:

 - [Concept exercises][docs-concept-exercises]
 - [Representer][docs-representer]